tesselle/alkahest/README.md

 ## Overview

-Pre-Processing XY Data from Experimental Methods. **alkahest** is a toolbox for pre-processing XY data from experimental methods (i.e. any signal that can be measured along a continuous variable).
+Pre-Process XY Data from Experimental Methods. **alkahest** is a toolbox for pre-processing XY data from experimental methods (i.e. any signal that can be measured along a continuous variable).
 It provides methods for baseline correction, smoothing, normalization and integration.

 This package depends only on the base R packages.